 This applies to the large heavy “Tube” or “Box” type, and large projection TVs.

 (Newer Flat Panel types of TVs and Monitors are accepted.
-Place them on our E-Waste trailer.)
+Place them on the palettes under the carport.)

 We are constantly looking for ways to accept more types of recyclables, but are limited by several factors.
 If we find a reasonable way to process new materials, we’ll gladly do so.